datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 > ## Other drawing operations
 >
-> There are other methods for drawing on images, in addition to the
+> There are other functions for drawing on images, in addition to the
-> `cv2rectangle()` method.
+> `cv2rectangle()` function.
 We can draw circles, lines, text, and other shapes as
 > well.
-These drawing methods may be useful later on, to help annotate images
+These drawing functions may be useful later on, to help annotate images
 > that our programs produce.
-Practice some of these methods here.
+Practice some of these functions here.
 Navigate to
 > the **Desktop/workshops/image-processing/04-drawing-bitwise** directory, and
 > edit the **DrawPractice.py** program.
 The program creates a black, 800x600
 > pixel image.
 Your task is to draw some other colored shapes and lines on the